SmartBoy84/rpi-email/README.md

 Follow: https://jichu4n.com/posts/custom-domain-e-mails-with-postfix-and-gmail-the-missing-tutorial/
 To stop emails from going to spam folder
-You also need to set up a PTR record and add "smtp_tls_security_level = may" to encrypt outbound messages (in main.cf)
+You also need to set up a PTR record and add "smtp_tls_security_level = may" to encrypt outbound messages (in main.cf) So, the three main things to prevent your emails from being marked as spam are encrypting outbound messages, signing emails using DKIM, an SPF record and a DMARC record
 I was not able to receive emails from GMail and looking at the logs told me that it was because postfix was not using TLS.
 This was because of mismatching certificates.
 I solved this by doing the following:
 First check if you have the same problem by doing:
 ```